 According to the National Institute of Statistics and Censuses, Costa Rica had a population of approximately 5.21 million people in June 2022.
 Population growth increased at an annual rate of 1.01% between 2021 and 2022.
 The majority of the country's population lives in an area commonly referred to as the "Central Valley" where, in addition to the capital city, San José, the principal cities of the provinces of Alajuela, Heredia and Cartago are located.
 As of June 30, 2022, the provinces with the highest population in Costa Rica were San José with 1.69 million people and Alajuela with 1.06 million.
-In addition, 28.4% of Costa Rica's population was under the age of 19, approximately 33.3% was between the ages of 20 and 39, 28.7% was between the ages of 40 and 64, and approximately 9.7% was over 65 years old.
+In addition, 28.4% of Costa Rica's population was under the age of 19, approximately 33.3% was between the ages of 20 and 39, 28.7% was between 40 and 64 years old, and approximately 9.7% was over 65 years old.

+The following table sets out estimated scores obtained by certain Latin American countries on certain of the World Bank's worldwide governance indicators.
 According to the UN Development Program, Costa Rica is classified as a country of high human development.
 In 2021, it had a very high human development index of 0.809 and an adult literacy rate of 97.9%.
-In addition, the Republic ranked 58^{th} in the Human Development Index.
+In addition, the Republic also ranked 58th in the Human Development Index.